-Currently, any doctor who is licensed to practice medicine or osteopathy in Virginia may issue certifications.
-Effective July 1, 2019, a physician's assistant licensed by the Board of Medicine or a nurse practitioner jointly licensed by the Board of Medicine and Board of Nursing may also issue certifications.
+Doctors licensed to practice medicine or osteopathy in Virginia, physicians’ assistants licensed by the Board of Medicine, or nurse practitioners jointly licensed by the Board of Medicine and Board of Nursing may issue certifications.
 These practitioners must register with the Board of Pharmacy in order to continue issuing certifications.
-Physicians will only be permitted to issue a set number of certifications as determined by rulemaking.
+Physicians are prohibited from issuing certifications to more than 600 patients at any given time.
 Certifications are good for one year.

 Who will produce the oils?

 THC-A and CBD oil products must be produced and sold in Virginia by specially licensed businesses called “pharmaceutical processors.”
 These businesses may cultivate cannabis, manufacture the products, and dispense them to patients.
 While a pharmacist must be in charge of each facility, the name is somewhat confusing since the cannabis oils cannot be sold in pharmacies.

 When and where can I purchase the oils?

 How much oil will patients be permitted?

-Pharmaceutical processors will permitted to dispense a “90-day supply” of the oil to each patient, the amount of which will be set by regulation.
+Pharmaceutical processors will be permitted to dispense a “90-day supply” of the oil to each patient, the amount of which will be set by regulation.